Average Case Analysis of Leaf-Centric Binary Tree Sources: Introduction

 \section{Introduction}

+A \emph{fringe subtree} of a rooted tree is a subtree which consists of a node and all its descendants.
+Fringe subtrees are a natural object of study in the context of random trees, and there is a great variety of results for various random tree models, see e.g. \cite{aldous91,dennertgr10,devroye14,FengM10}.

-One of the most important and widely used compression methods for trees is to represent a tree by its minimal \emph{directed acyclic graph}, shortly referred to as minimal DAG.
-The minimal DAG of a tree $t$ is obtained by keeping for each subtree $s$ of $t$ only one isomorphic copy of $s$ to which all edges leading to roots of $s$-copies are redirected.
-DAGs found applications in numerous areas of computer science; let us mention compiler construction \cite[Chapter~6.1 and 8.5]{AhoSU86}, unification \cite{PatersonW78}, XML compression and querying \cite{BuGrKo03,FrGrKo03}, and symbolic model-checking (binary decision diagrams) \cite{Bry92}.
-Recently, in information theory the average size of the minimal DAG with respect to a probability distribution turned out to be the key in order to obtain tree compressors whose average-case redundancy converges to zero \cite{HuckeLohrey,ZhangYK14}.
+Fringe subtrees are of particular interest in computer science.
+A widely used lossless compression method for rooted trees is to represent a tree as a directed acyclic graph (DAG), which is obtained by merging nodes that are roots of identical fringe subtrees (see Figure~\ref{fig:dag} for an example).
+This compressed representation of the tree is often shortly referred to as minimal DAG and its size (number of nodes) is the number of distinct fringe subtrees occurring in the tree.
+Compression by minimal DAGs has found applications in many areas of computer science, as for example in compiler construction \cite[Chapter 6.1 and 8.5]{AhoSU86}, unification \cite{PatersonW78}, symbolic model checking (binary decision diagrams) \cite{Bry92}, information theory \cite{GanardiHLS19, ZhangYK14} and XML compression and querying \cite{BuGrKo03,FrGrKo03}.

-In this paper, we consider the problem of deriving asymptotic estimates for the average size of the minimal DAG of a randomly chosen binary tree of size $n$.
-So far, this problem has been analyzed mainly for two particular distributions: In \cite{FlajoletSS90}, Flajolet, Sipala and Steyaert proved that the average size of the minimal DAG with respect to the uniform distribution on all binary trees of size $n$ is asymptotically equal to $c \cdot n/\sqrt{\ln n}$, where $c$ is the constant $2\sqrt{\ln (4/\pi)}$.
-This result was extended to unranked and node-labelled trees in \cite{MLMN13} (with a different constant $c$).
-An alternative proof to the result of Flajolet et al.~was presented in \cite{RalaivaosaonaW15} by Ralaivaosaona and Wagner.
-For the so-called binary search tree model, Flajolet, Gourdon and Martinez \cite{FlajoletGM97} and Devroye \cite{Devroye98} proved that the average size of the minimal DAG becomes $\Theta(n/\log n)$.
-In the binary search tree model, a binary search tree of size $n$ is built by inserting the keys $1, \ldots, n$ according to a uniformly chosen random permutation on $1, \ldots, n$.
+In this work, we consider the problem of deriving asymptotic estimates for the expected number of distinct fringe subtrees in random binary trees.
+Binary trees will be rooted ordered trees where every node is either a leaf or has exactly two children (a left child and a right child).
+We define the size of a binary tree as the number of leaves.\footnote{This has the technical advantage that for every $n$ there is a binary tree of size $n$.} So far, the average number of distinct fringe subtrees has mainly been studied with respect to two probability distributions: uniformly random binary trees, and random binary search trees.
+A uniformly random ordered binary tree of size $n$ is a random tree whose corresponding probability distribution is the uniform probability distribution on the set of ordered binary trees of size $n$.
+In \cite{FlajoletSS90}, Flajolet, Sipala and Steyaert proved that the expected number of distinct fringe subtrees in a uniformly random ordered binary tree of size $n$ is asymptotically equal to $c\cdot n/\sqrt{\ln n}$, where $c$ is the constant $c=2\sqrt{\ln4/\pi}$.
+This result of Flajolet et al.~was extended to unranked labeled trees in \cite{MLMN13} (for a different constant $c$).
+Moreover, an alternative proof to the result of Flajolet et al.~was presented in \cite{RalaivaosaonaW15} in the context of simply generated families of trees.